Big-Brother-Pikachu/Where2edit/show_demo/ReadME.md

 The GAN inversion model is from <https://github.com/omertov/encoder4editing>.

+Our trained model can be dowmloaded from <https://cloud.tsinghua.edu.cn/d/8a65168fa4464014b62f/>.
-We have put our trained model "final_mapper.pt" in the "models" folder.
+You have to put it (the "final_mapper.pt") in the "models" folder.
 Then you can run the demo in this folder with: `streamlit run try_demo.py --server.port YOUR_PORT`

 Have fun editing!